Product image 1, can be opened in a modal.

 A few notes from our teamakers.

 Brew 1.5 teaspoons in 8 ounces of full-boil water for 7 minutes.
 Strain, then pour over ice immediately.
 Add a squeeze of lime and a small drizzle of honey.
-The tartness cuts through thirst, the kava and willow do their work as the body cools down.
-Drink within 30 minutes after exercise, when the muscles are still warm and receptive.
+The tartness cuts through thirst on a warm afternoon or after summer effort, while the kava and willow give it an earthy depth underneath.

-Brew hot, steep 7 minutes, drink slowly while sitting still.
+Brew hot, steep 7 minutes, and drink slowly while sitting still.
 The ritual matters as much as the tea.
-After a day of manual labor, yard work, or cold-weather hiking, the body holds tension it does not know how to release.
-The warmth of the cup, the slowing down to sip it, and the kava working on the nervous system all contribute to the same release.
+After a day of manual labor, yard work, or a cold-weather hike, this is a cup to reach for: the warmth, the tart hibiscus and lemongrass, the earthy kava base, and the simple act of slowing down to sip.

 Loose leaf herbal tea blend with dried grass, wood chips, and dark red flower petals scattered on white background, by Yerba Buena Tea Company.